pintti/Koodia/README.md

-## This repo is for random snippets of code I've made, ranging from schoolwork to random thoughts.
+## This repo is for random snippets of code I've made, ranging from schoolwork to random ideas.